Whole-Wheat Yoghurt Bread

 - Shape the dough into a smooth ball or place in a mould/tin, cover and leave to prove at room temperature for about an hour or until doubled in size.
 Overnight: This may take an extra 30 minutes if you have taken it out of the fridge.

 - Steam: To help the loaf rise and get a good crust, we need to create a little steam at the beginning of the baking process.
-To do this, I like to place a baking tray filled with 2 cups of boiled water on the bottom shelf of the oven prior to adding the loaf.
+To do this, I like to place a baking tray filled with 1 cup of boiled water on the bottom shelf of the oven prior to adding the loaf.

 - Dust the loaf with some extra flour and using a sharp knife make three diagonal slashes across the top of the dough for decoration.
 By doing this quickly the knife does not get caught in the dough and creates nice neat lines.